 Enjoy Talmud study—for the novice and the seasoned—with the guidance of a teacher and in conversation with other students.
-Join one of our Talmud Circles in San Francisco, Palo Alto, or Marin-Berkeley, with teachers Rabbi Peretz Wolf-Prusan, Prof. Deena Aranoff or Rabbi Dorothy Richman.
-Most circles meet once a month (although Lunchtime Talmud meets twice a month), either hybrid or on Zoom.
+Join one of our Talmud Circles led by teachers Rabbi Peretz Wolf-Prusan or Rabbi Dorothy Richman.
+The Circles meet once a month, either hybrid or on Zoom.

 The Talmud Circles have been going for several years but NEW STUDENTS are warmly welcomed!

 Ready to jump in?
-Choose from the following Circles:
+You can register at the following links:

-Rabbi Peretz Wolf-Prusan: San Francisco Community Talmud Circle (In Person or on Zoom)
+Rabbi Peretz Wolf-Prusan's Talmud Circle (In Person or on Zoom)

 You can find the text and commentary by Rabbi Adin Even-Israel Steinsaltz in many ways: a PDF, a large version and a medium edition.